-The Issuer has the following credit ratings: Standard & Poor's: A- (last updated 30 September 2015, when Standard & Poor's regarded the outlook as "stable"); Moody's: Baa2 (last updated 17 December 2015, when Moody's regarded the outlook as "stable").
+The Issuer has the following credit ratings: Standard & Poor's: BBB+ (last updated 11 May 2017, when Standard & Poor's regarded the outlook as "Stable"); Fitch: A (last updated 23 December 2016, when Fitch regarded the outlook as "Stable").
+Furthermore, the Issuer withdrew its solicited credit rating from Moody's on 18 May 2016 and is now rated by Moody's on an unsolicited basis.